 9 Types of Whisky: Bourbon, Scotch, Single Malt & Irish

-A symbol of taste and class, whisky has been around for generations, consumed mostly neat or on the rocks.
+A symbol of taste and class, whisk(e)y has been around for generations, consumed mostly neat or on the rocks.
 However straightforward it seems to drink it, this liquor made of distilled grain mash comes in many varieties.

 Just as it is with other alcoholic beverages, there are different types of whisky.
 They vary depending on the region of production, methods of production, and the different grains being used to create the drink.